plone/training/docs/voltohandson/blocksedit.md

 export default TeaserData;
 ```

-The schema defines the actual fields rendered in thesidebar and saved in the Block:
+The schema defines the actual fields rendered in the sidebar and saved in the Block:

 `src/components/Blocks/Teaser/schema.js`